Ghilain/TDD-project/README.md

 # TDD-project

-> A TDD project in this project we will implement a class with some methods, but we will do it by doing test-driven development (TDD) and write unit tests using Rspec.
-Developed on Ruby.
+> A TDD project in this project we will implement a class with some methods, but we will do it by doing test-driven development (TDD) and write unit tests using Rspec and developed on Ruby.

 ## Technologies used: